Russia's war on Ukraine latest news: Deadly missile strikes knock out power | Headlines

 Ukrainian President Volodymyr Zelenskiy urged the United Nations Security Council to act against Russia over air strikes on civilian infrastructure that again plunged Ukrainian cities into darkness and cold as winter sets in.
 POWER SUPPLIES

+* More than two thirds of the Ukrainian capital was still without power on Thursday morning and many residents had no running water, a day after Russian missile strikes caused Kyiv's biggest outages in nine months of war. * Ukraine expects three nuclear power plants that were switched off because of Russian missile strikes on Wednesday will be operating again by Thursday evening, Energy Minister German Galushchenko said.

 * Zelenskiy appealed to the U.N.
-Security Council to take action to stop Russian air strikes targeting vital infrastructure that have once again plunged Ukrainian cities into darkness and cold as winter sets in. * Russian missiles knocked out electricity in the Kyiv region and killed at least six people in the Ukrainian capital during attacks that caused blackouts across the country.
+Security Council on Wednesday to take action to stop Russian air strikes targeting vital infrastructure that have once again plunged Ukrainian cities into darkness and cold as winter sets in. * Russian missiles knocked out electricity in the Kyiv region and killed at least six people in the Ukrainian capital on Wednesday during attacks that caused blackouts across the country.

-* Ukraine disconnected power units at the Khmelnytskyi nuclear power station in the west after massive Russian missile strikes against Ukraine's energy infrastructure, the regional governor said. * Special "invincibility centres" will be set up around Ukraine to provide electricity, heat, water, internet, mobile phone connections and pharmacy service, free of charge and around the clock, Zelenskiy said.

 CONFLICT * Battles raged in the east, where Russia has sent some of the forces it moved following its withdrawal from around the city of Kherson in the south.
 Russia is pressing an offensive of its own along a stretch of frontline west of the city of Donetsk, held by its proxies since 2014.